Social Media Handbook

 6. Choose your tool.

 After listening, you may find the short, 140-character bursts of Twitter are a good fit for your goals.
-Or you may have photos, videos and a well-developed community that would be best shared via a Facebook fan page.
+Or you may have videos and a well-developed community that would be best shared via a Facebook page, or access to great images that would do well on Instagram.
 Do not try to do it all at once – choose a tool that best meets your goals and focus on building a strong presence.

 7. Name yourself.